OpenLMIS/openlmis-template-service/STYLE-GUIDE.md

 ---

+# Java
+OpenLMIS has [adopted](https://groups.google.com/d/msg/openlmis-dev/CCwBglBFbpk/pY406WbkAAAJ) the [Google Java Styleguide](https://google.github.io/styleguide/javaguide.html).
+These checks are *mostly* encoded in Checkstyle and should be enforced for all contributions.

 # Postgres Database
 In most cases, the Hibernate DefaultNamingStrategy follows these conventions.
 Schemas and table names will however need to be specified.